-“One of the greatest pictures ever made by means of the camera.”
+One of the greatest pictures ever made by means of the camera.
 Joseph Keliey Camera Notes v.
 4 no. 4

 This photograph, taken in Italy in 1894 and also known as The White Friars, is an early example of stop-movement photography made by Annan with a hand-held camera, a groundbreaking technological advancement which was the seed of an entire aesthetic movement unique to photography – soon embraced by Stieglitz, and ultimately popularized by Cartier Bresson… this image plants the seed and lays the groundwork for the recognition of photography as a unique fine art.

-The print of the two striding monks is, for all its spontaneity, is the product of much labor on the plate, fading out the background and softening the forms.
+The print of the two striding monks is, for all its spontaneity, the product of much labor on the plate, fading out the background and softening the forms.
 The blurring which conveys the idea of motion is not entirely the product of the lens.
 The photogravure combines his skill in hand-manipulated photomechanical printing with an interest in instantaneous photography as a means to depict genre subjects, two tendencies that were of central concern to Charles Nègre forty years earlier.

-In 1894 Annan went on a trip to Italy with fellow photographer D.Y.
+The image is from a trip to Italy Annan made with his painter engraver friend, D.Y.
 Cameron.
 His Italian photographs were shown at the second salon of the Linked Ring, to which he had recently been elected.
-In reviewing the 1894 Linked Ring exhibition Stieglitz wrote of Annan: ‘Here we deal with a true artist, and a decidedly poetical one at that’ (The Golden Age of Photography , p.
-171).
-In 1895 he began to correspond with Stieglitz and he began to be recognized on the international scene.
-When his work The White Friars was exhibited in New York in 1900, where it was called Monks Walking and lent by Stieglitz, it was hailed as ‘one of the greatest pictures ever made by means of the camera’.
+In reviewing the 1894 Linked Ring exhibition Stieglitz wrote of Annan: ‘Here we deal with a true artist, and a decidedly poetical one at that’’.
+In 1895 he began to correspond with Stieglitz and in turn became recognized on the international scene.
+When "The White Friars" was exhibited in New York in 1900, where it was called "Monks Walking" and lent by Stieglitz, it was hailed as ‘one of the greatest pictures ever made by means of the camera’.
 Annan made at least two plates from the original negative and curiously the hand-work differs significantly.
 It appears that in the later plate he further strengthened details and added tree and buildings in the background.
 Perhaps he felt a static background by comparison would strengthen the impression of movement conjuring up, as the National Gallery of Scotland puts it… the glaring heat of a dusty road and the almost audible rustle of the men’s robes.